-The following facilities are identified as having a strong community value in Wooler:
+The following facilities are identified as having a strong community value in Wooler and are identified on the policies maps:

-- Bridgend Community Room
+CF1 Bridgend Community Room

-- Cheviot Centre
+CF2 Cheviot Centre

-- Glendale Hall
+CF3 Glendale Hall

-- St Mary's Parish Room
+CF4 St Mary's Parish Room

-- Wooler Bowling Club
+CF5 Wooler Bowling Club

-- Wooler Drop-In
+CF6 Wooler Drop-In

-The loss of valued community facilities identified above or the loss of the last convenience store or public house in Wooler Town will be strongly resisted and robust justification will be required to demonstrate there is no longer a need for that community facility or that the community facility is no longer economically viable or appropriate alternative provision can be made.
+The loss of valued community facilities identified above or the loss of the last convenience store or public house in Wooler Town will not be supported unless robust justification is provided that demonstrates there is no longer a need for that community facility or that the community facility is no longer economically viable, or appropriate alternative provision can be made.

-Policy 25: New Community Facilities
+Policy 23: New Community Facilities

-3.139 Wooler has no leisure centre or adequate swimming pool and has recently lost its last bank.
-Policy 25 seeks to support the provision of new facilities should the opportunity arise.

-3.140 Consultation revealed that a new cemetery is needed in Wooler.
-Policy 4.1 of the Plan supports the extension of the existing cemetery as part of a mixed use development on the former First School site.
+- 3.139 Wooler has no leisure centre or adequate swimming pool and has recently lost its last bank.
+Policy 23 seeks to support the provision of new facilities should the opportunity arise. - 3.140 Consultation revealed that a new cemetery is needed in Wooler.
+Policy 3.1 of the Plan supports the extension of the existing cemetery as part of a mixed use development on the former First School site.

-Policy 25: New Community Facilities
+Policy 23: New Community Facilities